waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 We have a sequence of tokens $(x_1, x_2, ..., x_T)$, the task is to find the correct order to combine the tokens, where LSTM/RNN assumes left-to-right processing, CNN assumes independence between time steps (each scan is uninfluenced by other patches).
 The relaxed version of both inductive biases is Attention-is-all model.

+We can first show that [Attention-is-all](https://arxiv.org/abs/1706.03762) model is a continuous relaxation of a harder combinatorial discrete optimization problem.

+### Inducing the structure

+1. For CNN (can trace how representation gets selected -- receptive field analysis)
+2. For LSTM (using interpretation scheme from Contextual decomposition)
+3. For Attention-is-all (just look at attention weights)

+All of these share a small problem that is the induced structures might not be a tree.
+Tree requires children to have exclusive parents.
+We can further put constraints to prune this graph and mold into a tree.

+Build recursive neural network using induced structures, learn new weight matrices, and see if it outperforms **constituency tree recursive neural network** and the **SPINN model**.

+### Learning the structure

+Meta-learning that tweaks architecture sometimes involves a `controller`.
+SPINN model's shift-reduce operation can be regarded as a controller that decides how to assemble a sentence.

+Then the [DART](https://arxiv.org/abs/1806.09055) paper proposed an iterative algorithm for a controller-free optimizing weights and model selection jointly with a relaxed softmax version of connection schemes.

 ## Project 3: Interactive Natural Language Processing